Marojejy National Park: Topography and habitat

 Both temperature and rainfall vary significantly by location within the park.
-Lower temperatures are found at higher elevations, and the eastern slopes of the massif receive the most of the rainfall, since the western slopes lie in the rain shadow of the mountain and consequently experience a prolonged dry period.
+Lower temperatures are found at higher elevations, and the eastern slopes of the massif receive most of the rainfall, since the western slopes lie in the rain shadow of the mountain and consequently experience a prolonged dry period.
 The tops of the ridges experience strong winds and offer poor soil conditions.
 The effect can be seen in the plant life and their growth rates.
 The wide range in elevations and the rugged topography also play a crucial role in creation of the varied habitats distributed across the mountain slopes by affecting air temperature, fluctuations in temperature, and humidity levels.
 The interplay between these factors impacts the growth and development of plants, which form the foundation of the ecosystem.
 The result is an extremely varied and unevenly distributed forest that covers 90% of the park.

 The mountains of both Marojejy and nearby Anjanaharibe-Sud Special Reserve feed several drainage basins, including the Lokoho River, which is sourced from the western and southern slopes of Marojejy, and the Androranga River, which originates from the northern slopes of Marojejy.
 Both rivers travel towards Sambava and drain into the Indian Ocean.
 Marojejy is connected to the Anjanaharibe-Sud Special Reserve by the Betaolana corridor, a narrow mid-elevation strip of forest extending west and slightly south.